Is My Cat Mad at Me?

 It is important to consult with a vet about the possible reasons for spraying.
 There are external and internal medications that may help to discourage your cat from spraying.

 He is not spraying to be bad or to get back at you.
 He is simply spraying because it is an instinct and a habit.

-Myth Four: My Cat is Scratching Or Biting Because She is Mad at Me.
+4. My Cat Is Scratching or Biting Because She Is Mad at Me

 However, a cat does not hold a grudge and bite or scratch to get back at the owner for a past event.
 If they continuously feel stressed or threatened though, they may get in the habit of reacting this way.